opengeospatial/GEOE3/GeoE3-Quality-Dashboard/Evaluator/README.md

     - link to service metadata for a (single) service that is used to disseminate the dataset
     - linkage to the Quality evaluation results (TBD)
     - linkage to the service availability information (TBD)
 2. Configuration file that includes viewpoints, their dimensions, all the way up to metrics.
-Each metric includes extraction rules on how to extract information to evaluate that metric for a particular dataset
-    - an exatraction rule may target one of the sources (dataset metadata, service metadata, quality software output, or availability information)
+Each metric includes extraction rules on how to extract data from its source file.
+An extraction rule may target one of the sources (dataset metadata, service metadata, quality software output, or availability information).
-3. Configuration also includes the evaluation criteria used to assess whether the extraction output meets requirements => gives a score for that metric
+3. Configuration also includes the evaluation rules used to assess whether the extraction output meets requirements => gives a score for that metric.
-4. Scores are then combined up the quality hierarchy with weights applied (weights are stored in the configuration file)
+4. Scores are then combined up the quality hierarchy using weighted average with weights stored in the configuration file.
-5. Output in tabular format (for example CSV) so that it is easily usable in the dashboard application (for example Power BI)
+5. Output is 5 *DataFrames* that are saved in tabular format (CSV) so that it is easily usable in the dashboard application (ie. Power BI)

 ## Configuration file format